-Lloyd Antieau, long-time Brighton area resident, died on February 10, 2018 after a brief illness.
+Lloyd Antieau, long-time Brighton area resident, died unexpectedly on February 10, 2018.
 He was a good man who deeply loved his wife, Mary Kelly, and their five daughters.
 He was good-natured, energetic, and non-judgmental.
 He extended a helping hand to anyone in need, and he had the greenest thumb this side of the Mississippi River.
 He instilled in his children a love nature and taught them about fairness and integrity.
 He lived his life not for fame or fortune, but to do right by his family and community.

 Lloyd Antieau was born October 30, 1932, one of seven children of the late Catherine and Leo Antieau.
 He married Mary Kelly at St. Patrick’s Church in Brighton in June of 1954.
 After he served in the United States Air Force in Texas, Colorado, and Louisiana, he and Mary and their three daughters returned to Michigan where Lloyd worked for Capital Airlines at Willow Run in Ypsilanti.